 Foundation Waterproofing Miami

 Miami’s humid subtropical climate accelerates deterioration.
-Around 8 to 12 years after construction, vapor barriers under slabs typically begin to fail, allowing groundwater and hydrostatic pressure to force moisture into the home.
-This often results in floor cupping, mold growth, and foundation cracking.
+Around 8–12 years after construction, vapor barriers under slabs often begin to fail, allowing groundwater and hydrostatic pressure to force moisture into the home—leading to floor cupping, mold growth, and foundation cracking.
+Source – DOE Building America (foundation moisture)

 Expert Foundation Waterproofing for Miami’s Coastal & Storm Conditions

-Miami’s shallow water table, porous limestone base, and hurricane-driven rainfall create some of the toughest conditions for any below-grade structure.
-Many homes were built with only thin vapor barriers that fail after 8–12 years, letting groundwater and storm surge push moisture through slabs and walls.
-Our team, led by water hydraulics engineer Jeff Earl, designs and installs engineered waterproofing systems that stand up to hydrostatic pressure, rising groundwater, and Miami’s intense storm cycles.
+Miami’s shallow water table, porous limestone base, and hurricane-driven rainfall create tough conditions for any below-grade structure.
+Many homes were built with thin vapor barriers that fail after 8–12 years, letting groundwater and storm surge push moisture through slabs and walls.
+Our team, led by water hydraulics engineer Jeff Earl, designs and installs engineered systems that stand up to hydrostatic pressure, rising groundwater, and intense storm cycles.

 Protecting Property Value & Closing Florida’s Code Gap

 Florida has no dedicated below-grade waterproofing code.
-Local Miami-Dade officials generally only require that the first living floor be at least 12 inches above finished grade, but that doesn’t protect a foundation once it’s below the water table.
-Our engineered solutions fill this gap and every installation is backed by a Lifetime Transferable Warranty — critical documentation for property value and required disclosure when selling a Miami home.
+Local Miami-Dade officials generally require the first living floor to be at least 12 inches above finished grade, but that doesn’t protect a foundation once it’s below the water table.
+Our engineered solutions fill this gap and every installation is backed by a Lifetime Transferable Warranty.

 Basement Waterproofing Miami